 Amid the shadows thrown,

-The Spaniard’a holy hand
+The Spaniard’s holy hand

 A crown’s resplendent band